Multiday User Equilibrium with Strategic Commuters: System Patterns under Constant Supply

-Recall that in Proposition \ref{gpssue}, when there is no inertia, $\barmu$ is equivalent to the SUE distribution and $\barv$ corresponds to the daily travel cost.
-In Proposition \ref{pssdsue}, we build the connection of $\barmu$ with SDSUE for the case with inertia.
-One may wonder what is the physical interpretation of $\barv$ in this case.
-In fact, it is not equivalent to the daily travel cost anymore.
-If we think $f(s,\barmu)$ as a daily measurement of the performance of state $s$, $\barv$ can be treated as a farsighted measurement.
-Consider if $f(x,\barmu)>f(y,\barmu)$, indicating state $y$ is more preferable in the sense of the daily travel cost, the superiority of state $y$ should be more dominant for strategic commuters.
-As they can plan for the future, choosing $x$ not only incurs more travel costs immediately but also causes one more likely to switch to other states, inducing more inertia costs in the future.
-The following proposition elaborates on this point in more detail in a specific case where $d(s,s')=\epsilon \cdot \mathbf{1}_{s \neq s'}$.
-We leave the proof to Appendix.
+In conventional WE concepts, such as UE or logit-SUE, the deterministic disutility only accounts for the travel cost $f^i(s',\nu)$.
+In the original SDSUE \citep{castaldi2017stochastic, castaldi2019stochastic}, disutility due to user inertia, $\epsilon\cdot \textbf{1}_{s\neq s'}$, is also incorporated.
+In contrast, the s-MUE formulation introduces a key difference: the value function $\barv^i$ replaces the travel cost $f^i(s,\nu)$.
+This shift highlights the unique characteristic of sequential decision-making, where $\barv^i(s)$ represents the cumulative disutility over time.
+For instance, consider if $f^i(s,\barnu)>f^i(s',\barnu)$, indicating state $s'$ is more preferable in terms of daily travel cost, the superiority of state $s'$, $\barv^i(s')$, should be more dominant for foresighted commuters.
+As they can plan for the future, choosing $s$ not only incurs more immediate travel costs but also leads to a higher likelihood of switching to other states, incurring more switching costs in the future.